 Building Health Check

 Good indoor air quality (IAQ) in offices and buildings has a huge impact on businesses and employees because it can influence the health, comfort, well being and productivity of building occupants.
 Hence, it is important to ascertain the indoor air quality in the working environment.

 IAQ building or office audits encompass the monitoring of:

 - Thermal comfort parameters such as operative temperature, relative humidity and air flow;

 - Microbial counts such as total viable bacteria count and total viable mold count

 - Respirable suspended dust particulates (RSP)

 - Chemical parameters such as concentrations of carbon dioxide (CO2), Carbon monoxide (CO), formaldehyde (HCHO), total volatile organic compounds (TVOCs), etc.

-- In addition, it’s important to assess the air exchange rate, ventilation effectiveness and age of air, occupancy pattern and internal loads of the building as well.
+- In addition, it’s important to assess the air exchange rate, ventilation effectiveness and age of air, occupancy patterns and internal loads of the building as well.

 Understanding the above IAQ parameters will give a good understanding of your indoor environmental conditions and possibly identify if the environment is well maintained or at risk of being affected by Sick Building Syndrome (SBS), Building Related Illness (BRI), or is well maintained.

 Sick Building Syndrome and Building-Related Illness

 The term “Sick Building Syndrome” (SBS) is used to describe situations in which building occupants experience acute health effects that appear to be linked to time spent in a building, but no specific illness or cause can be identified.

 The complaints may be localized to a particular room area or zone or may be widespread throughout the building.

 In contrast, the term “Building Related Illness” (BRI) is used when symptoms of diagnosable illnesses are identified and can be attributed directly to presence of airborne building contaminants.